National Yang Ming Chiao Tung University: Lanyang Campus

+Home to National Yang Ming Chiao Tung University Hospital, a teaching hospital for School of Medicine.

 The Lanyang Campus is home to the National Yang Ming Chiao Tung University Hospital, which comprises the Lanyang Branch and the Xinmin Branch, serving as the teaching hospital for the university’s medical-related departments.
-Originally known as “Yilan Hospital” under the Department of Health, Executive Yuan, the facility was reorganized in 2008 to become the “National Yang Ming Chiao Tung University Hospital,” ending its affiliation with the Department of Health and its management by Taipei Veterans General Hospital.
+Originally known as “Yilan Hospital” under the Department of Health, Executive Yuan, the facility was reorganized in 2008 to become the “National Yang Ming University Hospital,” ending its affiliation with the Department of Health and its management by Taipei Veterans General Hospital.
 Initially, the Xinmin Branch functioned as the main facility.
 However, following the opening of the Lanyang Branch in 2016, it became the primary medical service provider.
-In late 2023, a second-phase expansion project was launched on the parking lot behind the Lanyang Branch, featuring facilities such as a medical building and a teaching and research building, with completion expected in 2027.